 - Acting for a multiple Olympic champion in defamation proceedings;

 - Acting in multiple recent proceedings involving the State Government and its ministers.

+One of our barristers is listed as a leading Defamation & Media barrister by the Australian Financial Review’s Best Lawyers® 2019.
 A growing area of expertise is advising and acting on defamation claims regarding social media and digital technology concerning individuals and corporate entities.